a-ads/blog/content/blog/tracking-integration-with-binom.md

 author: Micheal George
 thumbnail: /blog/assets/binom750х400-1.png
 big_picture: ../../static/assets/short-12-.png
-meta_title: Tracking Integration With Binom | A-ADS Blog
+meta_title: Tracking Integration With Binom | AADS Blog
 meta_description: Integrate tracking with Binom, the affiliate tracker for efficient traffic planning and management.
-Follow our step-by-step guide to create a traffic source, offer, and campaign in Binom, and configure your A-ADS campaign with goal tracking enabled.
+Follow our step-by-step guide to create a traffic source, offer, and campaign in Binom, and configure your AADS campaign with goal tracking enabled.
 ---
 ## What is Binom?